Lisa Lian Finds and Designs

 About Me

-- Thanks for checking out my blog.
-I have been crocheting and sewing for about 40 years.
-I learned from my grandmother and in 4-H. I started taking knitting classes about two years ago and I am obsessed with knitting.
+Thanks for checking out my blog.
+I have been crocheting and sewing for about 45 years.
+I learned from my grandmother and in 4-H. I started taking knitting classes about 5 years ago and I am obsessed with knitting.
 I am a self-taught jewelry maker.
 I also dabble in polymer clay and just about every other craft known to man.
 I love to go to garage sales, estate sales, flea markets and Goodwill.
 I love to take old things and revamp them in to something pretty or useful.
 I love to reuse old sweaters and clothing for the fabric, old jewelry and old home decor items.
 I like the idea of recycling and I also like to be able to make nice items without spending a lot on supplies.
 This, as well as being a pro bargain finder, helps me to keep my prices low.
-I am happy to take requests for special items You can find my items at lisalian.etsy.com or by clicking the link in the upper right area of this blog.
-I also love fashion.
-I am a plus sized, middle aged woman and I like to dress sharp.
-My style is not like the teenage girls.
-I think you can dress age appropriately without looking dowdy.
-So I am adding posts to my blog with outfits I put together that I would actually wear.
+I am happy to take requests for special items You can find my items at lisalian.etsy.com.